 The Board is responsible for the company's organisation and management of the company's affairs, but not for operating activities.
 The tasks of the Board are to assess the company's financial situation, continuously monitor activities, adopt a procedural plan, appoint a CEO and define the separation of duties.

-The work of the Board includes development of the company's strategy and business plan in such a way that the long-term interests of the shareholders are served in the best possible way.
+Presentation of the Board, CEO and auditors